Set Current Location

 A place referred to as both a village and town, Bampton has a rich history that dates back to the Iron Age and the Roman era.
 The major draw of this town lies in the Bampton Charter Fair which is organized on the last Thursday of October every year.
 Apart from the fair, Bampton has also served as a location in pop-culture, the major one being in the popular British series Downton Abbey.

 Once a functioning farm in Whitey, Cogges Manor Farm is a place where visitors can witness and learn first-hand the operation of farming.
 Visitors are taken through a step-by-step guide on the development and evolution of the farm and its residents since its inception in the Saxon times.
-Through various workshops, training courses and educational events, individuals can learn various practices of food production and animal breeding.
+Through various workshops, training courses and educational events, individuals can learn about varied practices of food production and animal breeding.

 Home of the Dukes of Northumberland since the end of the Norman Conquest, Alnwick Castle is a treasure trove of history.
 You will not find a dry, dusty ruin, but a lively vibrant place that is the second largest inhabited castle in the country (after Windsor).
 Besides, the usual attractions of an old castle such as battlements and dungeons, Alnwick has many more things to offer.
 There is an enviable collection of fine art, including paintings by Van Dyck, Canaletto, and Titian.
 The Northumberland Fusiliers also house their regimental collection here.
-And if you still can't persuade your children of the castle's merits as a day out, tell them it was the location for Hogwarts School of Witchcraft and Wizardry in the first two Harry Potter films.
+And if you still can't persuade your children of the castle's merits as a day out, tell them it was the location for 'Hogwarts School of Witchcraft and Wizardry' in the first two 'Harry Potter' films.
 That should do the trick.
 The magnificent castle is home to several events from time to time.
 Please note that the castle is only open seasonally.